jdrinoca/Finite-Element/README.md

 ### Final Thoughts
 Dear GOD why did I use Matplotlib as the animation platform?!?
 Don't get me wrong, the Matplotlib animation function is great, and I'm sure someone who's a better programmer than I would be able to eek out more performance than me.
 If they were smart, they'd probably use something different in the first place.
 Pygame, for instance, would have been a better choice.
 Even skipping over Python entirely and going straight to something like Unity would have helped.
 That way, I could even do something in 3-D.  Oh well, live and learn.
 At least now I'm *really* familiar with the Matplotlib documentation.

 The entire goal of this project was to learn by throwing myself off the deep end, and I believe I did just that.
-In my opinion, knowing what *not* to do is just as valuable (if not moreso) than knowing what to do from the get-go.
-And that's not to say that this project was a failure.
-In fact, I'm very proud of what I was able to accomplish over the weekends spent on making this thityng.
-That being said, i'm not a software engineer by any stretch of the imagination, and I have a lot that I can do to improve (best practices, PEP 8, etc.).
+In my opinion, knowing what *not* to do is just as valuable (if not moreso) than knowing what to do from the start.
+I'm not a software engineer by any stretch of the imagination, and I have a lot that I can do to improve (best practices, PEP 8, etc.).
+That's not to say that this project was a failure; in fact, I'm very proud of what I was able to accomplish over the long weekend nights spent on making this thing.

-Anyway, if you've stuck around this long, congratulations.
-I hope you find this project as cool as I do :)
+Anyway, if you're still reading, congratulations.
+I hope you find this project as cool as I have :)